conan-io/conan-vs-extension/README.md

 [`visual_studio_multi` generator][visual_studio_multi].
 After that, you'll need
 to integrate the resulting property files into your Visual Studio project.

+If you need any diagnostic information, please look for `conan/conan.log` file in the directory with your conanfile.

 ### Integration with project

 The [`visual_studio_multi` generator][visual_studio_multi] creates the